The wreck of the Rena in historical context

 Seafresh 1 2000

-In 2000, the vessel Seafresh 1 sunk off the Chatham Islands, after catching fire.
-Divers managed to plug vents on the wreck, and of the 102 tonnes of diesel on-board, only 60 tonnes spilled.
+In 2000, the vessel Seafresh 1 sank off the Chatham Islands after catching fire.
+Divers managed to plug vents on the wreck, and only 60 tonnes of the 102 tonnes of diesel on board spilled.
 No harm to wildlife on the shoreline was observed.

 Jody F Millennium 2002

 In 2002, huge swells caused the log ship Jody F Millennium to break its moorings in Gisborne Harbour.
-While being shepherded to safety out at sea, a big wave drove the ship onto a beach, where it remained stranded for 18 days.
-The Jody F leaked 25 tonnes of heavy fuel oil into Poverty Bay, affecting an area of about 8 km of coastline from Tuahine Point to 300 metres along the coast, about opposite the airport.
+While it was being shepherded to safety out at sea, a big wave drove the ship onto a nearby beach, where it remained stranded for 18 days.
+The Jody F leaked 25 tonnes of heavy fuel oil into Poverty Bay, affecting about 8 km of coastline.

 Are these accidents getting more common?